Celyagd/celyagd.github.io/index.md

 ## Who am I ?

-- I'm a research engineer at the [Centre Virchow-Villermé](http://www.virchowvillerme.eu) in Paris (Open and Digital Science Project Manager)
+- Research Project Manager at the [Centre Virchow-Villermé](http://www.virchowvillerme.eu) for #MOOCLive (Mixed-method approach applied to the study of MOOC users)

-- I'm a PhD student at the [Centre de Recherche Interdisciplinaire](http://cri-paris.org/) (doctoral school).
+- PhD student at the [Centre de Recherche Interdisciplinaire](http://cri-paris.org/) (doctoral school).
 My co-supervisors are Yann Moulier-Boutang, Pascal Jollivet-Courtois (UTC [Costech Lab](http://www.utc.fr/costech/)) and Florence Piron ([Université Laval](http://www2.ulaval.ca/en/home.html))
-- I'm the co-founder of an Open Science community [HackYourPhD](http://www.hackyourphd.org)
+- Co-founder of an Open Science community [HackYourPhD](http://www.hackyourphd.org)
+- Teacher (digital technologies and research) for graduate students

 To know more about my background : my CV is on [Linkedin](https://www.linkedin.com/in/celyagrusondaniel)

-**Contact :** celya.gruson-daniel@parisdescartes.fr for the research and teaching part and celyagd@hackyourphd for other activities (HackYourPhD, etc.)

 ## What would you find on this website ?